MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Exclude Groups**

-If an admin adds a Microsoft Entra Group to Exclude Groups setting, the devices in this group will be excluded from cloud update.
-The devices are marked under the Cloud Update Status column as *Excluded from Current Channel or Monthly Enterprise Channel* in the Inventory (Device Schema) within 30 mins.
-After this information is reflected in Inventory, Admins can manage these devices by first setting **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.
+If an admin adds a Microsoft Entra ID group to the exclude groups setting, the devices in this group will be excluded from cloud update.
+The devices are marked under the cloud update status column as *Excluded from Current Channel or Monthly Enterprise Channel* in the inventory (device schema) within 30 mins.
+After this information is reflected in inventory, admins can manage these devices by first setting **ignoreGPO = 0** for these devices before beginning to manage them using management tool of choice.

 **Exclusion Window**

 Update exclusions can be created to prevent devices downloading security and feature updates during specific dates for all devices on Monthly Enterprise Channel.
 Update exclusions allow you to reduce change in your environment during busy periods, such as during tax season or at the end of the financial year.
-Manual actions in Action Center and end-user actions are unaffected by update exclusion dates.
+Manual actions in action center and end-user actions are unaffected by update exclusion dates.

 > [!NOTE]
 > Update exclusions start and end at 00:00 UTC on the specified dates, not local device time.
-By default update exclusions affect all devices that are in scope of cloud update.
+By default, update exclusions affect all devices that are in scope of cloud update.
 You can also select to scope the exclusion window to Azure AD groups.
-Only devices or users specified in the Azure AD group will be excluded, and all other devices follow the regular update deployment rhythm.
+Only devices or users specified in the Microsoft Entra ID group will be excluded, and all other devices follow the regular update deployment rhythm.
 For more information, see [Azure AD group scoping with update exclusion windows](https://www.youtube.com/watch?v=WMVlfg_3wnw).

 ### Profiles